The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 There are a few settings that you cannot save into a device template, so PRTG will set them to default, for example, the Dependency Type setting Master object for parent (in Schedules and Dependencies section) and Result Handling settings Write result do disk (because this is intended for debugging purposes only).
 Also, settings in the Access Rights section are not saved to avoid security flaws.

-Note: In general, you cannot save all Sensor Settings and Sensor Channels Settings (for example, channel limits) of sensor types that dynamically scan for available monitoring items when you add the sensor.
-This affects, for example, traffic sensors where you can choose the interfaces you want to monitor in the add sensor dialog.
+In general, you cannot save all Sensor Settings and Sensor Channels Settings (for example, channel limits) of sensor types that dynamically scan for available monitoring items when you add the sensor.
+This affects, for example, traffic sensors where you can choose interfaces that you want to monitor in the add sensor dialog.

 Furthermore, due to internal restrictions, the following sensor types will not be saved into a device template: